maithilish/uknit/notes/notes.md

 ## Patches

+In some cases the expression in a node needs to be replaced by a var name.
+To generate a test class uKnit may process a Method Declaration  multiple times - private (or even) method may be called one or more times internally, ctl flow path may result in multiple test methods.
+Any direct modification to node makes it invalid for any subsequent processing.
+To avoid modification to the original node, uKnit stages Patch which is simply maps exp to a name in a node.
+Whenever a patched view of a node is required or in test generation phase, a copy of original node is created and patch is applied to the copy.

+In JDT only the node that is directly parsed from the source is resolvable and copy is unresoveable.
+To resolve uKnit uses the original node which is used to create the copy.
+The Visitor visits the original source AST nodes and they are resolvable while the nodes created with ASTNode.copySubtree() are not resolvable.

-### MethodInvocation and Infer Vars
+### MethodInvocation and Infer Vars Patch

-Infer vars are patched to expressions but direct modification to src node affects the subsequent internal calls (private calls).
-Instead, keep the source node unmodified and during visit, for later replacement, create patch and collect them in heap.
+Infer vars are patched to expressions.

+        sb.append(file.getName())

-Generate phase creates copy of node and patches it and generate test statements from it.
-While generating statements, when, verify and initializer, the ExpPatcher.copyAndPatch() method creates copy of the source node and patch its infer expressions and copy is used to generate statements.
+For file.getName() infer var apple is created and used to generate the when(file.getName()).thenReturn(apple).
+For sb.append(..) node, a patch is created mapping exp file.getName() to var apple with expIndex as 0.
+While generating the when stmt patch is applied and when(sb.append(apple)).thenReturn(stringBuilder) is generated.
+While generating statements, when, verify and initializer, the ExpPatcher.copyAndPatch() method creates patched copy of the original node and use it to generate statements.

-The visit processing happens on source AST nodes as they are resolvable while the nodes created with ASTNode.copySubtree() are not resolvable.

-When inner expressions such as MethodInvocation returns InferVar then in outer node replace it with infer var.
-Patches map expression to corresponding var.

-    sb.append(file.getName().toLowerCase())
-    	emits
-    when(file.getName()).thenReturn(apple);
-    when(sb.append(apple.toLowerCase())).thenReturn(stringBuilder);

-For outer MI stage patch to replace file.getName() with apple.

-### Others
+In MI visit patches are created for MI by calling patchProcessor.stageMiPatches() which calls patcher.stageInferPatch() and patcher.stageInternalPatch().

+  - The stageInferPatch() gets Invoke for MI and its args (only for arg that are MI).
+If any MI's parent is MI, not static call, not real returning real (String.toLowerCase()) then invoke is patchable.

-Patch for IMC - if calling arg name is different from the parameter name of the internal method then stage patch.
-Ex: if calling arg is inferVar apple and parameter is fruit, then fruit.pie() becomes apple.pie().
+  - The stageInternalPatch() stages patch for internal method call when calling arg name is different from parameter.
+For example, if calling arg is inferVar apple and parameter of internal method is fruit, then fruit.pie() becomes apple.pie() which IM.

+Next MI is processed by calling invokeProcessor.process() which applies any existing patches to MI and patchedMI is used to get name etc., For other things original MI is used.

+### SuperMethodInvocation Patch

-Patch for super method invocation.
-Patch patches the smi exp in parent with return var name.
-Ex: return super.foo(bar); if super call returns var named orange  then the return statement becomes return orange.
+Patch to replace entire super method invocation with return var.
+Ex: return super.foo(bar); if SMI returns var named orange then stmt becomes return orange;

+Similarly, there are patchers for ClassInstanceCreation, ArrayCreation, ReturnStatement, InfixExpression and Assignment - They all call stageInferPatch() and stageInternalPatch().

-Patch for initializers.
+## Initializer Patch

+In addition to stageInferPatch() and stageInternalPatch() the ReturnStatement all call stageInitializerPatch().
 Ex: return new Date();

 ## Injected Field and Local Create